dominant-strategies/quais-polling/README.md

 ## Installation

-Before you install the Quais Polling Shim, make sure you have Quais installed in your project.
+Before you install the Quais Polling, make sure you have Quais installed in your project.

 ```
 npm install quais
 ```

-Then, you can install Quais Polling Shim using npm:
+Then, you can install Quais Polling using npm:

 ```
-npm install quais-polling-shim
+npm install quais-polling
 ```

 Or yarn:

 ```
-yarn add quais-polling-shim
+yarn add quais-polling
 ```

 ## Usage
 Here's a quick example to get you started:

 ```
-const { pollFor } = require('quais-polling-shim');
+const { pollFor } = require('quais-polling');
 const quais = require('quais');

 async function main() {
-    const provider = new quais.providers.JsonRpcProvider("http://localhost:8545");
+    const provider = new quais.providers.JsonRpcProvider("http://localhost:8610");
     const transactionHash = 'your-transaction-hash';

     try {